owid/lc-reconcile/README.md

 6. Click **Start Reconciling** without changing anything
 7. Wait for it to complete
 8. Select **none** in the facets on the left to see which countries weren't matched.
- Sometimes it's easy to see why the country names didn't match, e.g. they might be prefixed with "State of" or they might contain a suffix "former".
-Click on _Search for match_ for each entity you think exists in the database but under a different name.
+   - Sometimes it's easy to see why the country names didn't match, e.g. they might be prefixed with "State of" or they might contain a suffix "former".
+Click on **Search for match** for each entity you think exists in the database but under a different name.
- For entities you are not sure about, it's best to get in touch with the researchers.
+   - For entities you are not sure about, it's best to get in touch with the researchers.
- **Some entities you might not be able to match.** That is OK.
+   - **Some entities you might not be able to match.** That is OK.
 They can be inserted as brand new entities.
+   - **You need to ensure you don't create any duplicates.**

 9. After you are done trying to match the entities, click on **Reset All** to see all entities again.
 10. Click on the arrow in the reconciled column and select **Edit column** → **Add column based on this column...**
 11. Fill **New column name**: `db_entity_id`, **Expression**: `cell.recon.match.id`
 12. Select **Export** (top right) → **Comma-separated value**
 13. Use the CSV file in your importer.
-You should insert any unmatched entities as new entities into the database.